viorel-anghel/articles/grub-enable-boot-menu-EN.md

 # Grub enable boot menu

 Yesterday, I started debugging a Kubernetes cluster that had issues with kube-proxy after an upgrade.
-It was throwing some errors related to iptables, and the pod was restarting infinitely.
+It was throwing some errors related to iptables, and the pod was restarting infinitely (`CrashLoopBackOff`).
 I concluded that I should downgrade the kernel, and this is on some local VMs running in Proxmox

 Fortunately Proxmox has a nice feature in the web interface for accessing the VM consoles.
 Unfortunately, many modern Linux distributions no longer display that boot menu where you can choose to boot with an older kernel.
 Well, you can press some key at the exact second when it boots and that menu appears, a silly thing that saves a few seconds at boot.
 So I decided to reactivate the boot menu so that I can choose to boot with an older kernel.